Using collaboration features to supercharge your LMS

 Homework.
 Hate it or love it, it’s an inevitability of the education equation.
 Every LMS has some form of file management system, and with good reason: educators need an easy way to digitally distribute curriculum and coursework, and students need a way to easily upload homework, essays, and any other assignments.
 Though the capabilities of file sharing features in most contemporary LMS’s have kept pace by adding support for most standard file types, and have some rudimentary organizational features, there are still shortcomings.

 With over 30 million students in the US alone relying on Google Docs as their primary word processor, making a seamless experience between your LMS and Google Docs isn’t just a value add, it’s essential.
-File sharing also offers built in version control to make sure that work isn’t being modified after it was turned in.
+Document collaboration also offers built in version control to make sure that work isn’t being modified after it was turned in.
 Furthermore, using the comments feature built into our file sharing, teachers can leave feedback on the completed work that students can view at any time.

 The business of online learning is accelerating at a rapid pace.
 As the demand for better LMS’s with more robust features increases, the pressure is on for teams both large and small to keep up.
 By adding collaboration features to your LMS, you can not only keep up with demand but improve the experience of your users by making your system not only built for learning management, but for the entire learning experience.